DangTrung1212/historty-quiz/memory-bank/productContext.md

 3. Quiz question screen for answering questions
 4. Results screen showing score and unlocking image piece (if score is high enough)
 5. Answer review screen for learning from mistakes
 6. Final reward screen when all sections are completed successfully

+---

+**Note:**
+- Recent bugs and fixes have highlighted the importance of robust, unified state management for all quiz types.
+There is a plan to refactor the quiz logic into a single, maintainable context to ensure a seamless and bug-free user experience.